leonliuxue/ot-testing/README.md

 - Account

 # Bug List (Potential)
-1. Test case 14: for GTD, FIX 59 should be 6 but not 0
-2. Test case 23: order type is limit, FIX 40 should be 2 but not 1
-3. Typo in OT. 'teminated' should be 'terminated'
+- Typo in OT. 'teminated' should be 'terminated'